OmarGL-rug/bsc-thesis-SWME/README.md

 # PhD-RUG
-This repository contains the code I've written during my Phd at the University of Groningen.
+This repository contains the code I've written during my PhD at the University of Groningen.